bernardphh/500px-APIless/README.md

 As in any web scraping, a change in page structure may break one or more options.
 Hopefully we can adapt when it happens.
 (500px certainly did not make it easy by randomizing class names)

 This project is created for fun and for gaining personal experience with python and web scraping.
-The owner assumes no responsibility.
+**The owner assumes no responsibility**.
-Even though some limits have been set, some processes have been intentionally slowed down to make it look more human, abusing or over-usage may result in your account being banned.
-Use this at your own risk.
+Even though some limits have been set, and some processes have been intentionally slowed down to make it look more human, abusing or over-usage may result in your account being banned. **Use this at your own risk**.